kernelci/tuxmake/README.md

 TuxMake requires Python version 3, and is available using pip.

-To install tuxmake on your system globally:
+To install TuxMake on your system globally:

 ```
 sudo pip3 install -U tuxmake